davidtavarez/pinky/README.md

 ```
 ### How to use it.

-First, exploit the vulnerability found on your target.
+First, exploit the vulnerability found on the target.

 Now, we're ready to generate our agent using the **built-in generator** like this:

 ![pinky v2](https://github.com/davidtavarez/pinky/raw/master/screenshots/pinkyV2_generator.png "pinky v2 agent generator")

-I'm using [Obfuscator-Class](https://github.com/pH-7/Obfuscator-Class/ "Obfuscator-Class") by [Pierre-Henry Soria](http://ph7s.github.io/ "Pierre-Henry Soria") to obfuscate the agent and the result is pretty good.
+I'm using [Obfuscator-Class](https://github.com/pH-7/Obfuscator-Class/ "Obfuscator-Class") by [Pierre-Henry Soria](http://ph7s.github.io/ "Pierre-Henry Soria") to obfuscate the agent because results are pretty good.

 ![pinky v2](https://github.com/davidtavarez/pinky/raw/master/screenshots/pinkyV2_virustotal.png "virus total")